davidAdeshinaArungbemi/Tarot-VAE/README.md

 ## ❌ Why It Failed

+First off, not enough data, had 200+ samples, which is too small for patch based VAE.

 While the patch-based VAE concept was promising, the outputs reveal its limitations.

 ### 1️⃣ Random Latent Sampling